 "STEEP SKI BOOK 2026" released on May 23rd - The most popular ski gear right now -

-Starting with this second issue, "STEEP" will take the lead, and "SKI BOOK" will be the subtitle.
-Have you noticed?
-By aligning the names of the magazine and the website, we are expressing our determination to deepen the affinity between them.
+Starting with this second issue, "STEEP" takes the lead, and "SKI BOOK" has become the subtitle.
+Did you notice?
+By aligning the names of the magazine and the website, we are expressing our intention to deepen the affinity between them.

-While the website has many articles dealing with freeriding and freeskiing, the "STEEP" magazine is composed of content that updates skiing, including basic skiing and alpine skiing.
+While the website features many articles on freeride and freeskiing, the "STEEP" magazine is composed of content that updates your skiing knowledge, including basic skiing and alpine skiing.

-We created the new ski impressions section in particular by trial and error, relying on the intuition of many skiers, both professional and amateur.
-We'd like to thank everyone who cooperated on the snow.
+In particular, our New Ski impressions were created through trial and error, relying on the opinions of many skiers, both professional and amateur.
+Thank you to everyone who cooperated on the snow.

-However, with limited space in the magazine, it's very difficult to include everyone we asked.
-But don't worry, we've prepared a web platform for you.
+However, with limited space in the magazine, it was very difficult to include everyone we contacted.
+But don't worry, we have a web platform ready for you.

 INDEX